Hear from our women

 Our mission is to sustainably reduce and eventually remove the social and economic barriers that limit women and girls in regional and remote areas of Northern Australia.

-To bridge the gap in opportunities for women and girls in Northern Australia that are readily available to our sisters down south metropolitan cities.
+Our purpose is to bridge the gap in opportunities for women and girls in Northern Australia that are readily available to our sisters in metropolitan cities down south.

 Representative “Numbers”